Sartain Lanier: Civic activities

 Lanier established the Sartain Lanier Family Foundation, a philanthropic family foundation.
 He served on the board of trust of his alma mater, Vanderbilt University, for thirty years.
 He also endowed the Lanier Scholarships, three scholarships given to high school graduates from Atlanta to attend Vanderbilt University for free for the entire four years of their college careers.

 Personal life and death

-Lanier married Claudia Gwynn Whitson in 1934; their wedding took place at the Wright Chapel of the Scarritt College for Christian Workers.
+Lanier married Claudia Gwynn Whitson in 1934 at the Wright Chapel of the Scarritt College for Christian Workers.
 They had three children, including J. Hicks Lanier.
 Claudia died of cancer in 1972, and in 1976 Lanier married Elizabeth Moorman Tuller.

-Lanier died on November 30, 1994 at the Piedmont Hospital in Atlanta, Georgia.
-He was 85.
+Lanier died on November 30, 1994, at the Piedmont Hospital in Atlanta, Georgia, aged 85.
 His funeral was held at the Episcopal Cathedral of Saint Philip in Atlanta.